Here’s a guide on skeletal muscle hypertrophy, that will explain the basic concepts in a simple way anyone can understand.

 Both types of training described above produce different muscle growth results.
 By using the first approach of high-rep, low weight exercising, you get an increase in muscle mass but it is not permanent.

-Sarcoplasmic hypertrophy is observed as ‘the pump’, which is just a temporary muscle size increase that usually goes away in a couple of days.
+Sarcoplasmic muscle hypertrophy is observed as ‘the pump’, which is just a temporary muscle size increase that usually goes away in a couple of days.
 Even though this type of exercising will make you look jacked, it will not have a big overall impact on long-term muscle growth.

-A much more permanent growth is achieved by the second type of training that causes myofibrillar hypertrophy.
+A much more permanent growth is achieved by the second type of training that causes myofibrillar muscle hypertrophy.
 Instead of engorging the muscle tissue with fluids that can afterward be gone quickly, this type of training actually, makes muscle fibers bigger and stronger.
 When training with relatively heavy loads you can stimulate this type of muscle mass growth, and even though you may not be as pumped, you will build much bigger muscle mass growth in the long-term.

 Think of it as filling a frame with concrete.
 The first type has more concrete, but a thinner outer frame, while the second type has less concrete, but very thick and strong frame.